-Character Meaning IF #FIELD = MASK ('E'/) A The position is to be checked for an alphabetical character (upper or lower case). 'c' One or more positions are to be checked for the characters bounded by apostrophes.
+Character Meaning IF #FIELD = MASK ('E'/) Δ The modition is to be about of far an abubahatical about at a far (warrang and account and) Α The position is to be checked for an alphabetical character (upper or lower case). ' C' One or more positions are to be checked for the characters bounded by apostrophes.
 Alphanumeric characters with hexadecimal numbers lower than H'40' (blank) are not allowed.
 The characters to be checked for are dependent on the TQMARK parameter: ■ if TQMARK=0N a quotation mark (") is checked for an apostrophe (') if TQMARK=0FF a quotation mark (") is checked for a quotation mark (").
 If operand1 is in Unicode format, 'c' must contain Unicode characters. С The position is to be checked for an alphabetical character (upper or lower case), a numeric character, or a blank.
-DD The two positions are to be checked for a valid day notation (01 - 31; dependent on the values of MM and YY/YYYY, if specified; see also Checking Dates). Н The position is to be checked for hexadecimal content (A - F, 0 - 9).
+DD The two positions are to be checked for a valid day notation (01 - 31; dependent on the values of MM and YY/YYYY, if specified; see also Checking Dates ). Н The position is to be checked for hexadecimal content (A - F, 0 - 9).
 JJJ The positions are to be checked for a valid Julian Day; that is, the day number in the year (001-366, dependent on the value of YY/YYYY, if specified.
 See also Checking Dates .)
 L The position is to be checked for a lower-case alphabetical character (a - z).
 MM The positions are to be checked for a valid month (01 - 12); see also Checking Dates .
-N The position is to be checked for a numeric digit. n One (or more) positions are to be checked for a numeric value in the range 0 - n. n1 - n2 or The positions are checked for a numeric value in the range n 1- n 2. n1:n2 n1 and $n2$ must be of the same length. Р The position is to be checked for a displayable character (U, L, N or S).
+N The position is to be checked for a numeric digit. n One (or more) positions are to be checked for a numeric value in the range $0 - n$ . n1 - n2 or The positions are checked for a numeric value in the range $n1-n2$ . n1:n2 n 1 and n 2 must be of the same length. Р The position is to be checked for a displayable character (U, L, N or S).
 S The position is to be checked for special characters.
 U The position is to be checked for an upper-case alphabetical character (A - Z).
 X The position is to be checked against the equivalent position in the value (operand2) following the mask-definition.
 X is not allowed in a variable mask definition, as it makes no sense. ΥY The two positions are to be checked for a valid year (00 - 99).
 See also Checking Dates .
 YYYY The four positions are checked for a valid year (0000 - 2699).
-Use the COMPOPT option MASKCME=ON to restrict the range of valid years to 1582 - 2699; see also Checking Dates .
+Use the COMPOPT option MASKCME=0N to restrict the range of valid years to 1582 - 2699; see also Checking Dates .
 If the profile parameter MAXYEAR is set to 9999, the upper year limit is 9999.